 On our public website, at www.spbatpa.org there is a piece entitled "Choosing & Evaluating TPA Services" Between that and the piece "Everything You Wanted to Know About TPAs", your consulting process will be done (and you've, thus, already saved paying a consulting fee!)

 Each TPA tends to have its own style and specialize in certain types of plans or services.
 I am gratified to tell you that TPAs have a reputation for professionalism, that if they don't feel they are the best for your type of workforce or your needs, they will usually refer you to another firm, sometimes their top competitor.
 They see themselves as ambassadors of the whole TPA industry, and they want you to have a good experience.

 So, in terms of dollars, legality, and the joy of personalized product & service, yes, you want a TPA, and a perfect firm is out there waiting for you.

 Frederick D. Hunt

-SPBA is the national association of Third Party Administration (TPA) firms which offer a comprehensive array of employee benefit plan administration services to clients of every size and format of employment.
-There are also "TPAs" who serve only one product or type of benefit (such as dental or Rx); there are "TPAs" who provide only the processing function with no design or compliance service, and there are many entities who just like to claim they are "TPAs".
-SPBA is the association on of the over-400 comprehensive full-service TPA firms, and nearly 100% of such TPAs are members of SPBA.
+SPBA is the national association of Third Party Administration (TPA) firms which offer a comprehensive ongoing array of employee benefit plan administration services to clients of every size and format of employment.
+There are also entities who call themselves "TPAs" who serve only one product or type of benefit (such as dental or Rx); there are "TPAs" who provide only the processing function with no design or compliance service, and there are many entities who just like to claim they are "TPAs".
+SPBA is the association of comprehensive full-service TPA firms, and nearly 100% of such TPAs are members of SPBA.
 When interviewing TPAs, kyou should ask if they are a member of SPBA so you know to whom you are entrusting this important function for your firm & workers.